 Furthermore, it takes about 10 whole pounds of olives to make just one liter of extra virgin olive oil.

 The secret is that the pure olive oil is only “extra virgin” if it’s unrefined – that means it’s made by pressing the olives, as opposed to being industrially processed in any way.
 Simply pressing the olives results in a significantly less acidic, overall healthier oil.
 And you want extra virgin olive oil that’s pressed.
+What about olive leaf extract benefits?

 So, what is it, exactly, that makes extra virgin olive oil a superfood?